srobo/team-emails/SR2021/2021-01-01-january-update.md

 - Support for Webots 2021a (no more deprecation warnings).
 - Add several scientific libraries.
 See [the docs](https://studentrobotics.org/docs/programming/python/libraries) for a full list.
-- Reconstructed arena to fix issues with distance sensors and shadows.
+- Reconstructed arena to fix issues with distance sensors and shadows. **Note**: the new arena is _slightly different_ now, mostly that the interior (diagonal) walls have moved by a few centimetres.
 - The error message about rate-limited LEDs now includes the ruggeduino pin number for the LED, rather than its name.

 This can be downloaded from [the docs](https://studentrobotics.org/docs/simulator/#installing-the-simulation).
 We recommend updating and testing your code with this version as soon as possible.
 Both the first league session and friendlies will use this version.